Concept

 To interact with various resources in Infisical, Machine Identities are able to authenticate using:

-• Universal Auth: the most versatile authentication method that can be configured on an identity from any platform/environment to access Infisical.
+• Universal Auth: A platform-agnostic authentication method that can be configured on an identity suitable to authenticate from any platform/environment.

 FAQ